 In this paper we have presented how to deal with scenarios combining both spontaneous and anomalous symmetry breaking.
 When building an EFT by integrating out chiral fermions charged under those various symmetries it is legitimate to keep local partial derivative interactions instead of traditional pseudo-scalar ones, but this has a cost.
 Now the anomaly is spread into several contributions which have to be recombined with high care when evaluating the S-matrix (see also Refs.
-[10,11,19]).
-We have integrated these peculiar fermions in the elegant and minimal functional approach and showed how to remove the ambiguities one has to face to evaluate the functional trace in dimensional regularisation.
+[17,18,26]).
+We have integrated these peculiar fermions in the elegant and minimal functional approach and showed how to remove the ambiguities one has to face to evaluate the functional trace in dimensional regularization.
 Inevitably, this corresponds to implement the anomalous Ward identities in a consistent way within the path integral formalism.
 We did so by introducing fictitious vector fields associated to the global symmetries so one can cure potential ambiguities undermining the theory while enforcing gauge invariance.
-More generally, this work shows a possible, neat and systematic path to follow to consistently build an entire EFT involving anomalous symmetries.
-It should also be very useful to derive other EFT higher dimensional operators.
+More generally, this work shows a possible, neat and systematic path to follow to consistently build an entire EFT involving anomalous symmetries and should be applied to derive other higher dimensional operators.
 All in all, this procedure allowed us to compute in a transparent and in a very generic way the Wilson coefficients of higher dimensional operators involving Goldstone bosons, this is encapsulated in the master formula Eq.
 (53).
 Furthermore, we showed how to apply this master formula to the case of SM gauge interactions.
-Ultimately, we applied these results to the axion Goldstone boson (in the general sense i.e being the QCD axion or simply an ALP).
-We obtained in a closed form the higher dimensional operators involving between axions and massive SM gauge fields which have been recently derived by some of us in Ref.
-[10].
+Ultimately, we applied these results to the axion Golstone boson (in the general sense i.e being the QCD axion or simply an ALP).
+We obtained in a closed form the higher dimensional operators involving the axion and SM gauge fields and collected them so that one can recover the non-intuitive physical coupling between axions and massive SM gauge fields which have been recently derived by some of us in Ref.
+[17].
 The phenomenological relevance of these couplings are of particular interest for collider ALPs searches but also their imprints in the early universe.